AlexisAmadei/Windows-Anti-Idle/README.md

 # Anti-Idle

-Script for preventing being idle on windows computer
+Script for preventing being idle on windows computer.
+Works fine with Teams or other similar apps.

 ## Usage
 In powershell cli :